nixon-voxell/apu_final_year_project/literature_review.typ

 Rasterizing vector graphics involves converting mathematical paths and shapes into pixel-based images that can be displayed on screens.
 Solving for this process is non-trivial, as it is often required to compute a partial differential equation (PDE) @tian2022survey.

-One method for rasterizing vector graphics is scaline rendering.
+One method for rasterizing vector graphics is scanline rendering.
 Scanline rendering is the process of shooting rays from one side of the screen to the other while coloring pixels in between based on collision checkings with paths in between.
 A GPU based scanline rasterization method is proposed by parallelizing over boundary fragments while bulk processing non-boundary fragments as horizontal spans @li2016efficient.
 This method allows fully animated vector graphics to be rendered in interactive frame rates.

-#figure(caption: [Tesselation with shader evaluated curves @loop2005resolution])[
+#figure(caption: [Tessellation with shader evaluated curves @loop2005resolution])[
   #image("assets/loop-blinn.png", width: 340pt)
 ] <loop-blinn>

-Apart from scanline rasterization, tesselation method can also be used to convert vector graphics into triangles and then pushed to the GPU for hardware accelerated rasterization.
+Apart from scanline rasterization, tessellation method can also be used to convert vector graphics into triangles and then pushed to the GPU for hardware accelerated rasterization.
 #cite(<loop2005resolution>, form: "prose") further improved this method by removing the need of approximating curve segments into lines.
-Instead, each curve segments is evalulated in a fragment shader which can be calculated on the GPU, as shown in @loop-blinn.
+Instead, each curve segments is evaluated in a fragment shader which can be calculated on the GPU, as shown in @loop-blinn.
 This allows for extreme zoom levels without sacrificing qualities.

 #figure(caption: [Triangle fans @kokojima2006resolution])[
   #image("assets/triangle-fan.png", height: 240pt)
 ] <triangle-fan>

-Re-tesselation of vector graphics can be computationally expensive, especially when it is inherently a serial algorithm that often needs to be solved on the Central Processing Unit (CPU).
+Re-tessellation of vector graphics can be computationally expensive, especially when it is inherently a serial algorithm that often needs to be solved on the Central Processing Unit (CPU).
-#cite(<kokojima2006resolution>, form: "prose") combines the work of #cite(<loop2005resolution>, form: "prose") with the usage of GPU's stencil buffer by using triangle fans to skip the tesselation process as shown in @triangle-fan.
+#cite(<kokojima2006resolution>, form: "prose") combines the work of #cite(<loop2005resolution>, form: "prose") with the usage of GPU's stencil buffer by using triangle fans to skip the tessellation process as shown in @triangle-fan.
-This approch, however, does not extend to cubic Bézier segments as they might not be convex.
+This approach, however, does not extend to cubic Bézier segments as they might not be convex.
 #cite(<rueda2008gpu>, form: "prose") addressed this issue by implementing a fragment shader that evaluates the implicit equation of the Bézier curve to discard the pixels that fall outside it.
-The two-step "Stencil then Cover" (StC) method builds upon all of these work and unified path rendering with OpenGL's shading pipeline --- #text(font: "Consolas")[NV_path_rendering] @kilgard2012gpu.
+The two-step "Stencil then Cover" (StC) method builds upon all of these work and unified path rendering with OpenGL's shading pipeline --- `NV_path_rendering` @kilgard2012gpu.
 This library was further improved upon by adding support for transparency groups, patterns, gradients, more color spaces, etc. @batra2015accelerating.
 It was eventually integrated into Adobe Illustrator.